 Routine activities seduce leaders into a very tactical state of mind.
 They worry about managing to-do lists, reaching short-term goals, and meeting today’s production schedule.
 When they see sales numbers drop, they react with a short-term, patch-up solution.
 They put out the urgent fires and fail to think long term.
 They simply overlook opportunities to see their situation from a strategic perspective.
 Too often, they focus on making it through the current crisis, managing today’s demands at the expense of the future.

-Change your perspective and determine the true competitive advantages of the business.
-This requires thinking about how to optimize the investment of time, energy, and resources.
+By changing your perspective, you can better determine the true competitive advantages of the business.
+This requires strategic thinking in leadership about how to optimize the investment of time, energy, and resources.
 A strategic dashboard can be created to identify strong strategic targets.

 Strategic thinking isn’t simple or easy, but leaders will be much more successful if they focus on developing these skills.
 CMOE helps leaders learn and apply the strategic-thinking skills that will have a positive impact on the future of your business.
 To learn more, contact us today!